mwarning/meshnet-lab/README.md

 - Yggdrasil needs the most resources (CPU/RAM) of the routing protocol programs supported here
   - encrypts traffic
 - CJDNS security can be disabled.
 Compile for speed using `NSA_APPROVED=true Seccomp_NO=1 NO_TEST=1 NO_NEON=1 CFLAGS="-O0" ./do`.
+- `[Errno 24] Too many open files`: With big networks, tests can spwan thousands of pings and wait for them.
+This can cause this error message.
+Use `ulimit -Sn 4096` to increase the file desciptor limit.

 ## Related Projects